iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.1.1/report.md

 > Won't install.
 When I click next after accepting T&C it says I'm not connected to the Internet.
 Could it be because I have the covid tracker program installed?
 Turns out if you have a VPN installed it will not work.<br> :date: __2020-12-20 12:00:57__

-> Good idea but drains battery extremely fast.
-Cant be in public spaces anymore than an hour with it on or my phone dies<br> :date: __2020-12-18 04:02:10__

 #### 2-star reviews